 ==> Why did you choose the RV you did?

-(Many of which we answer in my book 10 Things RV Dealerships Don’t Tell You About Nomadic Living.)
+And countless others … (Many of which, if you’re curious, are also answered in my book 10 Things RV Dealerships Don’t Tell You About Nomadic Living.)

-So again, her question was: “What’s your exit strategy?
+So again, what she asked was: “What’s your exit strategy?
 What about retirement?
 What is your retirement plan?”

-It was immediately clear to me her question was much broader and deeper than presented at the surface level.
-But, so as not to be presumptuous, I began by approaching her question literally.
+Something in her tone made it immediately clear to me that her question had deeper implications than what was presented at the surface … but, so as not to be presumptuous, I began by approaching her question literally.

 “Good question.
 I shared earlier that Carl is a remote-working corporate employee.
 He has a 401k through his company.
-And for over 14 years now, I’ve been an entrepreneur with my own company.
+Since 2004, I’ve been an entrepreneur with my own company.
 I rolled an old 401k I had from the job I had prior to starting my business, into an IRA, and I contribute to it every year.
 Does that answer your question?”

 She replied: “No, I mean, when you retire, are you going to buy a house and settle down?
 What’s your plan for that?
 I assume you’ll be buying a house and settling down at some point, right?”

 “Ah,” I said.
 “Got it.
-Ok, so let me start by responding to the energy of your question.
-I want you to know I so appreciate you asking this.
-I fully understand that it can be confusing for others to imagine a lifestyle that goes against what’s typical or considered normal.
-What Carl and I are doing breaks the mold on what’s expected or traditional.
-So, again, I so appreciate your question and I definitely hear where you’re coming from.”
+What Carl and I are doing breaks the mold on what’s expected or traditional, and I fully understand that it can be confusing for others to imagine a lifestyle that goes against what’s typical or considered normal.
+I so appreciate your question and I hear where you’re coming from.”

 I continued, “I have owned property in the past, and I have since sold it.
 As I shared earlier in my speech, Carl and I absolutely love this lifestyle and we see no end in sight to nomadic living.
 So we don’t currently have any plans to buy property or to live in one place anytime soon.”

-Prior to the Q & A portion, in my speech I shared how Carl and I had gone about making the decision to let our lease expire, to embark on a “nomadic living experiment”.
+Now, prior to the Q & A, I shared in my speech the story of how Carl and I had gone about making the decision to let go of our apartment to embark on a “nomadic living experiment”.
 In the story, I had explained that this left us just 60 days to downsize, get ourselves into an RV, and on the road.

 Still responding to her question, I went on to say… “Now, if Carl and I were to decide that we want to return to a house or apartment living, I have no doubt that we could reverse engineer what we’ve done.
 I’d bet we could even do it in as little as 60 days again.
-We could sell the RV and get an apartment pretty quickly.
+We could sell the RV and find a house or apartment pretty quickly.
 Does that answer your question?”

-It’s important to know that throughout the Q & A, people in the audience had been reminding me to please repeat each question before I started answering.
+Given that those in the audience didn’t have a microphone, I’d been asked to please repeat each question before I started answering.
 It was a big room, 200+ people, and I had the mic.